zenphantom/ml-git/README.md

 If one does not track exactly the version of a dataset, nobody will be able to reproduce a specific version of a ML model ... unless, the dataset is kept static/immutable.
 Unlikely to be a desirable property of a dataset in a  world.
 If one cannot related a label set to a specific dataset version, you end with the same constraints.

-Today, tt is so cumbersome to do that kind of dataset updates that most of public datasets are almost static.
+Today, it is so cumbersome to do that kind of dataset updates that most of public datasets are almost static.
 With the most active being updated once a year.
 Furthermore, since there is no version tracking system behind, there is no way for anyone to send, say, a pull request with new data.
 This is not a situation the worldwide  community wants to stay in.

 ## ml-git purpose ##